-Born and raised in the small Northern California town of Dixon, just outside of the state’s capital of Sacramento, Paul Raftery attended public schools through the twelfth grade.
+Born and raised in the small Northern California town of Dixon, just outside of the state’s capital of Sacramento, Rev. Paul Raftery, O.P., attended public schools through the twelfth grade.
 The Faith, however, was always foremost in his heart and mind.
 After attending the University of California, Davis, for a couple of years, he began to consider a vocation to the priesthood and religious life.
 He investigated a number of orders, but in talking with and receiving encouragement from his uncle, a Dominican priest, he decided to enter the Order of Preachers.

 Fr.
 Paul earned a Masters of Divinity degree at St. Albert’s College, commonly known as the Dominican School of Philosophy and Theology, in Oakland, California, and was ordained to the priesthood in 1984.
 His first two assignments were at Newman Centers on the campuses of the University of Arizona in Tucson and the University of Oregon in Eugene.
 He then began an extended period of parish work in Portland, Oregon, and in Northern California.
 In 1998 he earned a licentiate degree in the history of liturgy at the Jesuit School of Theology in Berkeley.